Making configuration changes in Amazon OpenSearch Service - Amazon OpenSearch Service

 Note

 There are some exceptions depending on your service software version.
-If you want to be absolutely sure that a change won't cause a blue/green deployment, perform a dry run before updating your domain, if this option is available.
+If you want to be sure that a change won't cause a blue/green deployment, perform a dry run before updating your domain, if this option is available.
 Some changes don't offer a dry run option.
 We generally recommend that you make changes to your cluster outside of peak traffic hours.

 Determining whether a change will cause a blue/green deployment